crista/exercises-in-programming-style/12-letterbox/README.md

 - We should apply this concept of code-reuse, but make sure to do so without using inheritance

-- In typed languages, using delegates (or `Callable` in Python) is a recommended solution

 - Just like in style 11, we will not be calling `info` in the main routine

-Note:

-A [delegate](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/using-delegates?source=recommendations) is a type that safely encapsulates a method, similar to a function pointer in C and C++.
-Unlike C function pointers, delegates are object-oriented, type safe, and secure

 Possible names: